CALLUMGAMES/server-info-panel-deluxe/README.md

 > This mod was updated and published **with permission from Eihwaz**, who kindly allowed use of the original code and concept.

----

-## 🔖 License

-This updated version is released under the **MIT License** — you are free to use, modify, and share it non-commercially, as long as you:
-- Give appropriate credit
-- Do not reupload unmodified versions
-- Do not sell or monetize it

----

-## 📫 Contact

-For mod updates or support:
 - GitHub Issues: [github.com/CALLUMGAMES](https://github.com/CALLUMGAMES)
 - Discord: [discord.gg/9DPMVSVCvs](https://discord.gg/9DPMVSVCvs)